huuminhn/Amazon_Purchase_Prediction/README.md

 - Firstly, we built **OLS** as a benchmark for variables selection for other model, then applying Backward Selection to filter valuable varibles.
 From there, using VIF to eliminate multicollinearity of the selected variables to build a **Logistic Regression**.
 The two models can be illustrated as:
 <img src="Logit + OLS.png?raw=true"/>

 - Secondly, we built a **Decision Tree** model.
 Due to the characteristic of the Decision Tree model (variable selection is not neccessary), we used the decision tree to again *verify the important varibles to get a better descriptive result of buyer's demographic for Amazon*.
 However, the decision tree, without prunning, expanded significantly and became extremely hard to interpret.
+The original continuous variables can provide a solution to the classification problem, but will not be descriptive when it comes to finding customer's demographic.

 - Hence, in order to have a more accuracy and meaningful result, we decided to ***break down the 10 original continuous variables into 35 categorical dummies.***

 **3. Model with Categorical Dummies**:
 - **Logistic Model**: we first created the Logistic Model as a benchmark model for others.
 The model can be summarized as:
 <img src="logit_cat.jpg?raw=true"/>
+One interesting point is that **just_visit** and **visit_last_week** came from the **last_visit** varible, which also included in our *numeric logistic model*.
+So these dummies actually breakdown  of what included in the previous model.
+Which mean, more or less, this categorical model had successfully answered our concern on the demographic of potential customers.
+This will be a valuable information that will be used to provide business insights and recommendation later on.
+- **Decision Tree, Random Forest, KNN, Neutral Network, XG Boosting**: we built all of the other models to compare their confusion matrixes to select the one with the best performance, and turnt out it was **KNN**.
+From here, we select KNN as our main model for classification.

+**4. Classification with K-Nearest-Neighbour**: